Caffè Nero: History

 Despite challenging trading conditions during the COVID-19 pandemic, Caffè Nero saw a strong trading recovery following the lift of lockdown.
 UK sales grew by 65 per cent in the financial year ending May 2022.
 Worldwide group sales grew by 70 per cent.
 It also partnered with delivery providers to deliver coffee and food items to its customers.

 In August 2022, Caffè Nero was awarded a Princess Royal Award For Outstanding Workplace Training in recognition of the impact of its workplace leader development courses.

 In January 2023, the company announced that it had returned to pre-pandemic trading levels during the first half of the financial year and saw like-for-like sales during the festive period grow by 9.5% year on year.
 The company served 7.8 million customers during that time.

-In Spring 2024, Caffe Nero announced the opening of its first drive-through store, located at Stansted Airport.
+In spring 2024, Caffe Nero announced the opening of its first drive-through store, located at Stansted Airport.
 The £1.2m site offered drive-through and drive-to services and included charge points for electric cars.

-In October 2024 Caffè Nero bought Nottingham based Coffee 200° making 200° the fifth brand to join the group.
+In October 2024 Caffè Nero bought Nottingham based 200 Degrees Coffee making 200° the fifth brand to join the group.
 It also completed the purchase of London-based FCB coffee during the same month.
-The purchase was Caffè Nero's sixth brand acquisition, taking its total number of stores to 790.
+The purchase was its sixth brand acquisition, taking its total number of stores to 790.

 In December 2024, Caffè Nero opened a branch within John Lewis' White City store.
 Additionally, it opened five of its Best of Both concept cafes in selected Waitrose stores.
 The Best of Both concept combined Caffè Nero's coffee with Waitrose's food.

 Caffe Nero reported strong sales growth for the first half of the 2024 fiscal year.

 This sales performance was followed by record sales during the UK's festive period.
 In December 2024, Caffè Nero achieved two record sales weeks and its highest ever single day of sales with £1.5m, the equivalent of its total sales during its first full year of trading.

+In early 2026, the company acquired the 17 store Compass Coffee, a Washington DC based chain, in an auction for $4.76 million, after the chain filed for Chapter 11 bankruptcy.